Akhileshsuvarna/Ash_Flutter/README.md

 - [x] Make exercie widget for Exercise screen for reuse in list in exercises screen.
 - [x] Make class to hold data for list of exercises form json Map.
+- [ ] Save last frame of detected pose in user Gallery with Overlay.
+(When done capture frame and goto temporay screen and perform pose detection on static image instead of frame from stream and do custom paint on it.
+Now it won't be a paltformview at this stage screenshot can be taken using screenshot plugin) -> https://pub.dev/packages/screenshot
 - [ ] verify Login screen.(Anthony)
 - [ ] confirm login methods from team.
 (Ash)
 - [ ] get videos from team for exercises and store tham in firebase storage.(Anthony)